Pressure measurement: Liquid column (manometer)

 If the fluid being measured is significantly dense, hydrostatic corrections may have to be made for the height between the moving surface of the manometer working fluid and the location where the pressure measurement is desired, except when measuring differential pressure of a fluid (for example, across an orifice plate or venturi), in which case the density ρ should be corrected by subtracting the density of the fluid being measured.

 Although any fluid can be used, mercury is preferred for its high density (13.534 g/cm3) and low vapour pressure.
 Its convex meniscus is advantageous since this means there will be no pressure errors from wetting the glass, though under exceptionally clean circumstances, the mercury will stick to glass and the barometer may become stuck (the mercury can sustain a negative absolute pressure) even under a strong vacuum.
 For low pressure differences, light oil or water are commonly used (the latter giving rise to units of measurement such as inches water gauge and millimetres H2O).
 Liquid-column pressure gauges have a highly linear calibration.
 They have poor dynamic response because the fluid in the column may react slowly to a pressure change.

+One of the disadvantages of the mercury manometer or barometer is that its reading is temperature dependent, a fact made clear by the use of mercury in glass thermometers.

 When measuring vacuum, the working liquid may evaporate and contaminate the vacuum if its vapor pressure is too high.
 When measuring liquid pressure, a loop filled with gas or a light fluid can isolate the liquids to prevent them from mixing, but this can be unnecessary, for example, when mercury is used as the manometer fluid to measure differential pressure of a fluid such as water.
 Simple hydrostatic gauges can measure pressures ranging from a few torrs (a few 100 Pa) to a few atmospheres (approximately 1,000,000 Pa).